rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-012/index.md

 New multiplayer online strategy game by [Vlad Zhukov](https://twitter.com/VladZhukov0) where you fight with other players for territory.
+Currently there are two types of resources and 5 types of buildings.
+To build on the tile you need to occupy it with your warriors first.
+The player who occupied all enemies' tiles win.

 The game is written with [miniquad](https://github.com/not-fl3/miniquad) and custom GUI library.
+Some parts of the game are promised to be open-sourced in future.
+Read more about crates used for the game [here](https://www.reddit.com/r/rust_gamedev/comments/hzdzqg/my_new_online_strategy_game/fzk4l25/)

 _Discussions:
 [twitter](https://twitter.com/VladZhukov0/status/1288091150339969024)_